 The Process for Hearing Aid Purchase

-Once a hearing evaluation has been completed and the patient has decided to explore the option of purchasing hearing aids, an appointment is scheduled for a hearing aid evaluation.
+Once a hearing evaluation has been completed and a hearing loss is diagnosed, a hearing aid trial may be recommended.
+If you have decided to explore the option of purchasing hearing aids, an appointment is scheduled for a hearing aid evaluation.

-Hearing Aid Follow up.
 Remember to bring your notes!
-You will discuss the first week of hearing aid use, including any questions or problems that may have occurred.
-Adjustments to the sound of the hearing aids may be made at this time if the audiologist feels it is warranted.
-Any issues with physical fit or insertion will also be addressed.
-At this point, your progress will determine the frequency and number of follow up visits within the 45 day trial period.
+You will discuss the first week of hearing aid use and ask questions.
+Adjustments to the sound of the hearing aids may be made at this time.
+Your progress will determine the number of follow up visits within the 45 day trial period.